eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/plugin_overview.rst

   .. image:: ../images/acceleo_completion-mm.png

-Starting from an empty expression, the completion proposes all visible Acceleo variables and templates which can be invoked in addition to features and operations of the current elements (the latter not visible on the screenshot) :
+Starting from an empty expression, the completion proposes all visible Acceleo variables and templates which can be invoked in addition to features and operations of the current element (the latter not visible on the screenshot):

   .. image:: ../images/acceleo_completion.png

+back to Contents_

 Open Declaration
 ----------------

-The Acceleo editor also support the "Open Declaration" feature (*F3* by default, or ctrl+left click on any element), which allows easy navigation from any element to its definition.
-This works for most if not all elements you can find in Acceleo module files: variables, modules, templates, queries, types, features and operations of meta-model elements, even the meta-model themselves from their URI.
+The Acceleo editor also support the "Open Declaration" feature (*F3* by default, or *Ctrl+left click* on any element), which allows an easy navigation from any element to its definition.
+This works for most if not all elements you can find in Acceleo module files: variables, modules, templates, queries, types, features and operations of metamodel elements, even the metamodel themselves from their URI.

+back to Contents_

 Search References
 -----------------